The Sacramento Office of Arts + Culture is a public agency devoted to advocating, supporting, and promoting the arts for more than 40 years.

 · Resume: (Maximum 2 pages) Outline your recent experience and accomplishments as an artist.
 If applying as a team, each member may submit a separate one-page resume.

 · Samples of your work - a maximum of ten (10) files: digital images in jpg, pdf, and tiff format are all acceptable with corresponding titles to match the Support Description list.
 Each file should highlight only one project.

 · Support Description list: (Maximum 2 pages) For each image/file submitted, list the title, date, size, and medium for studio work.
 For public art projects include a description, location, budget, and commissioning organization (if applicable).

-· References: Include the name, title, phone number, email, and mailing address of three references who are able to speak about your work in public art with or without community collaboration.
+· References: Include the name, title, phone number, email, and mailing address of three references who are able to speak about your work.